 As an accredited museum, we are committed to preserving, studying and displaying our collections and making them accessible to all.
-Thanks to a grant from Museums and Galleries Scotland, we will be giving our museum a well-deserved facelift this year.
+Thanks to a grant from Museums and Galleries Scotland, we gave our museum a well-deserved facelift in 2019.

 Excavations of Oakbank Crannog began in 1980 but very few of the artefacts discovered have been displayed since then.
-Our grant-aided project will place all our collections into the museum with new interpretation panels and graphics.
+Our grant-aided project helped place all of our collections into the museum with new interpretation panels and graphics.

 - An exciting timeline will help you find our crannog location 2,500 years ago within the vast expanse of prehistoric time and within a wider European context.